smartenterprisewisdom

 Paul Horn is the Chief Technical Officer (CTO) of Accutive Security; he has over 30 years of cybersecurity and software development experience with a focus on data protection and cryptography

-Managing digital certificates might sound simple, but for most organizations, it’s anything but.
+Managing digital certificates might sound simple, but for most organizations, it’s anything but not simple.
 For cryptography and IT teams handling hundreds of certificates, staying ahead of expirations, maintaining security, and meeting compliance demands are constant challenges.
 Here’s an in-depth look at why having robust certificate lifecycle management processes is essential, the obstacles organizations face, and how certificate lifecycle management practices help teams stay resilient.

 According to Keyfactor, 77% of organizations have experienced outages due to unexpected certificate expirations, costing companies up to $72,000 per hour in downtime.
 This article breaks down the main issues teams face daily, from lost certificates and renewal overloads to navigating compliance audits.